 - A joint mortgage.
 This allows you to take out a mortgage with your family member.
 You’re both named on the property deeds and are jointly liable for the mortgage repayments.
 As your combined incomes are taken into account, you can apply for a bigger loan.
-The downside to this option is that if your family member is already a homeowner, an extra 3% stamp duty charge will be added as the new property will count as their second home.
+The downside to this option is that if your family member is already a homeowner, an extra 3% stamp duty charge will be added.
+This is because the new property will count as their second home.

 - A joint borrower sole proprietor (JBSP) mortgage.
 A JBSP mortgage allows you to have a mortgage with your family member while being the only one named on the property deeds.
-You are both liable for the mortgage repayments but because your relative isn’t named on the deeds, no extra stamp duty is charged.
+You are both liable for the mortgage repayments.
+However, because your relative isn’t named on the deeds, no extra stamp duty is charged.

 - A guarantor mortgage.
 With this type of mortgage, a family member or friend guarantees the mortgage payments if you are unable to make them.
-Some lenders agree to 100% guarantor mortgages and this type of mortgage is also helpful if you’re facing other obstacles when trying to obtain a mortgage, such as having a bad credit rating or being self-employed.
+Some lenders agree to 100% guarantor mortgages.
+This type of mortgage is also helpful if you’re facing other obstacles when trying to obtain a mortgage, such as having a bad credit rating or being self-employed.

 - A family springboard mortgage.
 Your family member deposits a sum, usually 10% of the property’s value, into an account that’s linked to your mortgage.
 This effectively counts as the deposit if you haven’t been able to save one yourself.
 The funds are held in the account for a set term and your relative will earn interest on them during that time.
 If you miss any repayments, your relative’s savings may be held for longer.

-- A Lifetime ISA (LISA).
-You can save for your deposit without being taxed on the interest earned with this type of account.
+With a Lifetime ISA (LISA), you can save for your deposit without being taxed on the interest earned.
 The government also pays an annual tax-free bonus on your savings.

 You can also take advantage of these government schemes if you have managed to save a small deposit: